bahrmichael/bahrmichael.github.io/_posts/2020-04-27-measuring-performance.md

 The query `stats max(delay) by bin(60s)` builds an aggregate (`stats`) of the maximum delay (`max(delay)`) for every minute (`bin(60s)`).

-After running the query, we see a logs and a visualization tab.
+After running the query, we see a logs, and a visualization tab.
 Here's the visualization:

 ![Insight Visualization](https://bahr.dev/pictures/measuring-performance-visualization.png)

 With a click on "Add to dashboard" we can build a widget out of this metric and add it to one of our existing dashboards.
-We'll look more into graphing in the next section.
+We'll look more into visualizing in the next section.

 Note that this approach is based on CloudWatch logs, where you pay [$0.03 per GB](https://aws.amazon.com/cloudwatch/pricing) of storage.
 If you only need metrics for the last few weeks, then CloudWatch Insights with a 14 or 28 day log retention period is okay.
 Otherwise Custom Metrics are cheaper for long term storage.

-## Graph It
+## Visualize It

 In a [recent article](https://bahr.dev/2020/04/13/custom-metrics/) I explained how to turn custom metrics into graphs and how to build a dashboard.
 This time we take a look at how we can make the best out of the delay metrics, and spice them up with a reference line.

 Looking at the maximum delay, we can quickly understand what the worst example is.
 But using percentiles allows us to better understand how bad the situation really is.
 If your maximum delay is 14 seconds, but that only occurred once, then the situation isn't too bad.
-If however the 90% percentile (p90) to 10 seconds, then a significant number of customers will be impacted.
+If however the 90% percentile (i.e. p90) rises to 10 seconds, then a significant number of customers will be impacted.
 P90 describes the best 90%.

 To better understand the various percentiles, you can use the following query to plot out the `max`, `p99`, `p95` and `p90`.
 I've increased the bin to 10 minutes so that the lines don't overlap too much.